Increasing safety and security through testing of rail operating rules

 As you look for a digital solution that can make testing and compliance easier in your railroad, keep these considerations in mind

-1. This solution should be digital one that’ll help you avoid human-made errors and avoid manual, time-consuming, and repetitive tasks (like test plan creation) that can instead be automated for you.
-Offering an easy-to-use dashboard ensures that you can see the results of tests performed against business KPIs, supporting reporting and increased visibility into the testing process
+- This solution should be digital one that’ll help you avoid human-made errors and avoid manual, time-consuming, and repetitive tasks (like test plan creation) that can instead be automated for you.
+Offering an easy-to-use dashboard ensures that you can see the results of tests performed against business KPIs, supporting reporting and increased visibility into the testing process.

-3. Integration with business systems: imagine the bonus of real-time updating of employee information following a test, such as when an employee fails a drug and alcohol test.
-Avoid running into safety concerns by having unqualified crew working.
+- Integration with business systems: imagine the bonus of real-time updating of employee information following a test, such as when an employee fails drug and alcohol testing.
+Avoid running into railroad safety concerns by having unqualified crew working.
 A strong operational testing system should integrate with SAP, ERP, and HRMS to support a system that will support your entire business.